-2018 was another big year for lithium, largely due to growing EV demand.
+2019 was another interesting year for lithium.
 Here we run through our five most popular lithium news stories.

 Which lithium news stories caught your attention this year?
 Let us know in the comments section.

 Don’t forget to follow us @INN_Resource for real-time updates!

 Securities Disclosure: I, Priscila Barrera, hold no direct investment interest in any company mentioned in this article.